cyanxiao/midori/README.md

 ## Description

 Midori is an orchestrator that allows researchers to run software engineering experiments on remote clusters.
-It is designed to be easy to use and to provide a high level of control over the experiments.
+It is designed to be automated for time-consuming experiments that require a large number of runs.